 Education Welfare Changes

-Cheryl has outlined our expectations in terms of our schools attendance expectations as listed below:
+Laura has outlined the school's expectations in regards to attendance as listed below:

 - Children should be in school every day and arrive on time.

-- In 2016/2017 over 1500 fines were issued to parents across Swindon relating to poor school attendance- we want to work with you to prevent this happening to our parents.
+- In 2016/2017, more than 1,500 fines were issued to parents across Swindon relating to poor school attendance.
+We want to work with you to prevent this happening to our parents.

 - Excellent attendance at school is important to allow a child to fulfil their potential.